 The degree of circulating cells in the bone marrow does not correlate with the circulating neoplastic cells in the peripheral blood suggesting that the neoplastic cells in the bone marrow are recruited from other organs such as the skin.

-ATLL is a peripheral T-cell neoplasm most often composed of highly pleomorphic lymphoid cells.
 The disease is usually widely disseminated, and is caused by the human retrovirus, human T-cell leukemia virus type 1 (HTLV-1).

-The lymphomatous variant is characterized by prominent lymphadenopathy but without peripheral blood involvement.
+2. Lymphomatous variant-characterized by prominent lymphadenopathy but without peripheral blood involvement.
 Most patients present with advanced stage disease similar to the acute form, although hypercalcemia is less often seen.
 Cutaneous lesions are common in the lymphomatous form.
 They are clinically diffuse and include erythematous rashes, papules, and nodules.
 Larger nodules may show ulceration.

-The chronic variant is frequently associated with an exfoliative skin rash.
+3. Chronic variant-characterized by an exfoliative skin rash.
 While an absolute lymphocytosis may be present, atypical lymphocytes are not numerous in the peripheral blood.
 Hypercalcemia is absent.

 4. Smoldering variant-characterized by normal white blood count (WBC) with >5% of circulating neoplastic cells.
 ATLL cells are generally small with a normal appearance.
 Patients frequently have skin or pulmonary lesions, but there is no hypercalcemia.